14 East Austin Coffee Shops to Visit

 Every city has its own coffee shop culture, and Austin’s is as creative as the people you’ll meet here.
 East Austin is arguably the best neighborhood to experience Austin’s impressive coffee scene.
 At the Heywood Hotel, we often get asked by guests for nearby recommendations, so we’ve put together a list of our favorite coffee shops on the East Side.

 From excellent espresso to cold brew to concoctions made with unique housemade syrups, you’ll find a range of creative and memorable coffee drinks at these East Austin coffee shops.
-And the best part is, they’re all a mile or less away from the Heywood.
+And the best part is, they’re all within two miles from the Heywood (and many less than a mile!).

 1. Flat Track Coffee